EFI PLUS 8: TO CHIP OR NOT TO CHIP..THAT IS THE QUESTION!

 by Lorne Goldman February 2012

-It is only 8 months since eMog closed, yet the GoMoG and Morgan Wire inboxes are getting old questions that had become second nature.
+It is only 8 months since eMog closed, yet the GoMoG inboxes are getting old questions that had become second nature.
 It would be a pity not to preserve all the hard-won knowledge in this area.
 One of these questions is whether to chip an EFI Plus 8, why and with what.

 I am writing this quick guide to make it easier for those inquiries to be answered with a link here.
 These details here are gleaned from scores of eMog and personal experiences.
 Many of you already know me but for those that do not, I am an enthusiast and retiree with a love and deep working knowledge of Morgan Plus 8s.
 I do not sell products or have no interests with anyone who does.